zendesk/charcoal/README.md

 allow_jsonp method [method2 ...], :if => directive, :unless => directive
 ```

 `:all` is also a valid argument that applies to all methods.
-The default (with no arguments) is the same as `all`.
+The default (with no arguments) is the same as `:all`.

 Requests that come in with a callback parameter (e.g. `http://test.com/users.json?callback=hello`)
 will have the response body wrapped in that callback and the content type changed to `application/javascript`